Dependency Injection

 *note that the token for a provider with the useFactory property is optional, because DI can use the function or the method of the specified class as a token.

-If a provider is represented as an object, its properties may be of the following types:
+If the provider is represented as an object, it can have the following types:

 export class ClassWithFactory {